rawitat/gtypist_lessons/programming_quotes.typ

 S:Programming is rather thankless.
 You see your works become replaced by :superior ones in a year, unable to run at all in a few more.

+I:Alan J. Perlis
+S:When someone say: "I want a programming language in which I need only say :what I wish done", give him a lollipop.

+I:Alan J. Perlis
+S:A programming language is low-level when its programs require attention :to the irrelevant.

+I:Kernighan & Plauger, "The Elements of Programming Style" S:Trying to outsmart a compiler defeats much of the purpose of using one.

+I:Henry Spencer
+S:If you lie to the compiler, it will have its revenge.

+I:Bell Labs saying
+S:Some languages are designed to solve a problem.
+ :Others are designed to prove a point.

+I:Ken Thompson
+S:When in doubt, use brute force.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU